AlanSyue/saboteur_backend/README.md

 ## Description
 This is a online board game that can play with your friends!

+This repository implements APIs and the websocket service.

+You can see the frontend repository [here](https://github.com/sallylin831006/Saboteur).

-You can see the rule [here](https://www.ultraboardgames.com/saboteur/game-rules.php).
+You can see the game's rule [here](https://www.ultraboardgames.com/saboteur/game-rules.php).
 ![image](https://user-images.githubusercontent.com/33183531/137562850-add83a9e-b7d3-4f5a-ac8c-40a02cbbf28f.png)